North Carolina Unemployment Benefits

 How to Apply For UI Benefits in NC?

-To apply for benefits, you will need the following documents:
+To apply for unemployment benefits in North Carolina, you will need the following documents:

 The most convenient way to file a claim is by doing so through the North Carolina’s Division of Employment website – https://des.nc.gov/.
 You will have to create a login ID and password to create your new online account.
 If you do not have access to computers, you can use the computers at your local NCWorks Career Center.